 The state reserve of Vallombrosa is 1000 meters up and 1270 hectares large.
 It is located on one side of the “tosco romagnolo” Appenine mountains in the comune of Reggello.
 It is the biggest and most un-tuscan looking woods I’ve ever seen.

 Natural reserves might fall into various categories, so that you have a “stazione sciistica” for skiing… “termica” for thermal baths….
 Well this place is just in the woods, so that’s good for hiking, but hard to categorize.
 So a bunch of guys in the 19th century must have gotten together and said “what should we call it?”, and they came up with “impianto turistico climatico” – climate.
 Weather.
 Yup.
 Vallombrosa has the weather going for it.
-My husband suggested that I pack a sweater, but as the weather has been a steady 35-42 degrees in Florence all month, I laughed and packed a sun hat and mosquito spray, neither of which I needed – but a sweatshirt would have been useful after all.
+My husband suggested that I pack a sweater, but as the weather has been a steady 35-42 degrees in Florence all month (by joel), I laughed and packed a sun hat and mosquito spray, neither of which I needed – but a sweatshirt would have been useful after all.
 It was probably about 20 degrees celcius.

 The artistic highlight of the park is the Vallombrosian Abbey founded in the 11th century and greatly amplified in the 15th, 16th and 17th centuries.
 The Church can be visited (it has a Baroque ceiling and a Renaissance sacristy).
 There’s a museum (open in the summertime, but closed for lunch 12-15) that houses an important Madonna and Child with saints by Ghirlandaio (Pala di Vallombrosa).
 One of the saints pictured is Giovanni Gualberto, founder of the Vallombrosian order.
 There are a few small “museums”, one with park information, and the other with strange dendrological samples.